Dorothy Arzner: Directing career

 Dance, Girl, Dance is one of Arzner's most celebrated films.
-Described by Variety as "an unlikely-female-buddy burlesque movie that conceals a withering attack on the male gaze under its showgirl wardrobe of sequins and feathers," the film starred Lucille Ball and Maureen O'Hara as the pair of showgirl best friends.
-Dance, Girl, Dance is yet another example of the ways in which Arzner subverted and complicated traditional depictions of women and female relationships.
-The film is Arzner's best-known and most-studied work and thematizes the issues of female performance, female relationships, and social mobility.
-Most notable though, is the film's interrogation of the male gaze.
-Dance, Girl, Dance "foregrounds dance as women's avenue to self-expression and economic independence."
-In a scene towards the latter half of the film, O'Hara's character Judy stops her stage performance to directly address the diegetic male audience.
+Described by Variety as "an unlikely-female-buddy burlesque movie that conceals a withering attack on the male gaze under its showgirl wardrobe of sequins and feathers," the film starred Lucille Ball and Maureen O'Hara as a pair of showgirl best friends.
+Dance, Girl, Dance is yet another example of the ways in which Arzner subverted and complicated traditional depictions of women and female-female relationships.
+The film is Arzner's best-known and most studied work and thematizes the issues of female performance, female-female relationships, and social mobility.
+Most notable, though, is the film's interrogation of the male gaze.
+As Teresa Geller writes, Dance, Girl, Dance "foregrounds dance as women's avenue to self-expression and economic independence."
+In a scene in the latter half of the film, O'Hara's character, Judy, stops her stage performance to directly address the male audience watching her act.
 Judy confronts the men with a stirring admonishment of their objectification of women.
-In feminist film studies, this scene has been read as a "returning" of the male gaze and a larger address to the real life, not just diegetic, audience.
+In feminist film studies, this scene has been read as a "returning" of the male gaze and a larger address to the real-life audience, not just the diegetic audience within the film.

 Later career

 In 1943, after making First Comes Courage (1943), Arzner retired from Hollywood.
-Though it is not known why she did so, it is speculated that Arzner's retirement was due to a decline in critical reception and commercial success of her films.
-It could also have been due to the increasing of systemic sexism and homophobia after the implementation of the Hays Code.
+Though her reasons for retirement are not known, it is speculated that it was due to a decline in the critical and commercial performance of her films.
+It could also have been due to the increase in sexism and anti-gay bigotry that followed the implementation of the Hays Code.
 Despite leaving Hollywood, Arzner continued to work in the field of film.
 She made Women's Army Corps training films during World War II.

-In 1950, Arzner became associated with the Pasadena Playhouse, a well-known theatre company in southern California, where she founded filmmaking classes.
-She produced some theatre plays and starred in a radio program called You Wanna Be a Star.
+In 1950, Arzner became associated with the Pasadena Playhouse, a well-known theatre company in southern California, where she founded film-making classes.
+She produced some plays and starred in a radio program called You Wanna Be a Star.
 In 1952, she joined the staff of the College of the Arts of the Playhouse as the head of the Cinema and Television Department.
-She taught the first year of cinema in the university.
-In the late fifties, she became the entertainment and publicity consultant at the Pepsi company, with the influence of the boss's wife, Joan Crawford, with whom Arzner had a close relationship.
+She taught first-year courses in cinema at the university.
+In the late fifties, she became the entertainment and publicity consultant at the Pepsi-Cola Company, with the influence of her friend Joan Crawford, who was married to Pepsi president Alfred Steele.
 Arzner made a series of successful commercials for Pepsi, most of them with Crawford.

 In 1961, Arzner joined the UCLA School of Theater, Film and Television, in the Motion Picture division as a staff member, where she spent four years supervising advanced cinema classes before retiring in June 1965.
-There, she taught Francis Ford Coppola. and became an evident reference for him in the future.
+There she taught Francis Ford Coppola and became an influence on his later work.
 Arzner's documents, files and films are preserved in Cinema and Television File in UCLA, thanks to Jodie Foster, who raised sufficient funds for their maintenance.